 Additionally, the FDA may refer an application, including applications for novel product candidates which present difficult questions of safety or efficacy, to an advisory committee for review, evaluation and recommendation as to whether the application should be approved and under what conditions.
 Typically, an advisory committee is a panel of independent experts, including clinicians and other scientific experts that reviews, evaluates and provides a recommendation as to whether the application should be approved and under what conditions.
 The FDA is not bound by the recommendation of an advisory committee, but it considers such recommendations when making final decisions on approval.
-Data from clinical trials are not always conclusive, and the FDA or its advisory committee may interpret data differently than the sponsor interprets the same data.
-The FDA may also re-analyze the clinical trial data, which could result in extensive discussions between the FDA and the sponsor during the review process.
+Data from clinical trials are not always conclusive, and the FDA or its advisory committee the clinical trial data, which could result in extensive discussions between the FDA and the sponsor during the review process.